stellar/go/services/horizon/internal/docs/GUIDE_FOR_DEVELOPERS.md

 ## Configuring a Standalone Stellar-Core

-By default, the Docker Compose file configures Stellar Core to connect to the Stellar test network.
+By default, the [docker-compose.yml](/services/horizon/docker/docker-compose.yml) will configure Horizon with captive core ingestion to use [Stellar Testnet](https://developers.stellar.org/docs/fundamentals-and-concepts/testnet-and-pubnet#testnet) network.

 To run the containers on a private stand-alone network, run `./start.sh standalone`.
-When you run Stellar Core on a private stand-alone network, an account will be created which will hold 100 billion Lumens.
+When you run Stellar Core on a stand-alone network with passphrase of `Standalone Network ; February 2017`, the root account will be created by default with a balance of 100 billion Lumens and a key pair of:
-The seed for the account will be emitted in the Stellar Core logs:

 ```
+Root Public Key: GBZXN7PIRZGNMHGA7MUUUF4GWPY5AYPV6LY4UV2GL6VJGIQRXFDNMADI
-2020-04-22T18:39:19.248 GD5KD [Ledger INFO] Root account seed: SC5O7VZUXDJ6JBDSZ74DSERXL7W3Y5LTOAMRF7RQRL3TAGAPS7LUVG3L
+Root Secret Key: SC5O7VZUXDJ6JBDSZ74DSERXL7W3Y5LTOAMRF7RQRL3TAGAPS7LUVG3L
 ```

 When running Horizon on a private stand-alone network, Horizon will not start ingesting until Stellar Core creates its first history archive snapshot.
 Stellar Core creates snapshots every 64 ledgers, which means ingestion will be delayed until ledger 64.